 Ahhh, the warm stuff!
 Your outer layer needs to include high quality items to protect you from the wind and cold on summit night.
 You might get lucky and experience mild weather at the top of Kilimanjaro or you might get hammered with snow and hail.
 Make sure you have plenty of warm clothes in case it’s the latter.

 - Insulated snow gloves– Mittens or gloves, it’s up to you.
 Just make sure you can wear both sets of gloves at the same time for summit night

 - Insulated snow pants– Get a size or two too big; with all your layers you’re going to need it!

 I highly recommend that one of your jackets be hooded, whether it’s your down jacket or your mid layer light jacket.
 Even with a hat and neck gaiter the wind can cut through and leave you feeling chilled.

-Your boots and socks will probably be the most important purchase you make for this trip so shop around and be sure to find a pair of hiking boots that fit you well.
+Your hiking boots will probably be the most important purchase you make for this trip so shop around and find a pair that fits you well.
 I have very wide feet and it was difficult finding a pair of shoes that fit me right.
 I even tried on a few men’s shoes before I found a brand that I liked.
 If you’re a lady with wide feet I would recommend the Lowa Renegade (pictured above), they’re extremely comfortable!